se1by/se1by-t2/README.md

 -----

 1. Install plugin
-2. Do things with it
+2. Add stuff in conversion.yml
+3. Have fun

 <!-- Hi, se1by!
 This is the default README for every ten.java submission. -->
 <!-- We encourage you to edit this README with some information about your submission – keep in mind you'll be scored on documentation! -->